tekajuna/CCBlade.jl/docs/src/wake_model.md

 \end{aligned}
 ```

-In the end, neglecting the sweep angle
+In the end, neglecting the sweep angle (or more precisely, considering sweep only through a shear and no change in direction)

 ```math
 \begin{aligned}